SleepingWhale/survey-app/README.md

 `npm run start`

 To do:

-* Branching logic in questions
+- Branching logic in questions
-* For date-type questions add property that indicates whether it should be in the past or in the future
+- For date-type questions add property that indicates whether it should be in the past or in the future
-* Localizations
+- Localizations
-* Currencies
+- Currencies
+- Add edit links for questions on submit view